Kyropoulos method

-The Kyropoulos method, KY method, or Kyropoulos technique, is a method of bulk crystal growth used to obtain single crystals.
+The Kyropoulos method, also known as the KY method or Kyropoulos technique, is a method of bulk crystal growth used to obtain single crystals.

 The largest application of the Kyropoulos method is to grow large boules of single crystal sapphire used to produce substrates for the manufacture gallium nitride-based LEDs, and as a durable optical material.

 History

 The method is named for Spyro Kyropoulos, who proposed the technique in 1926 as a method to grow brittle alkali halide and alkali earth metal crystals for precision optics.
 The method was a response to the limited boule sizes attainable by the Czochralski and Verneuil methods at the time.

 The Kyropoulos method was applied to sapphire crystal growth in the 1970s in the Soviet Union.